johncamkiran/extracopularity/README.md

 <img width="1080" alt="extracopularity-banner" src="https://user-images.githubusercontent.com/41493682/181186896-0c333843-a5bd-49c6-a6ff-51bd26bcb9ca.png">

-# Extracopularity in 3D particle packings
+# Extracopularity in particle packings

-Code for computing *extracopularity coefficients* in three-dimensional particle packings.
+Code for computing extracopularity coefficients in three-dimensional particle packings.

+For documentation, see the header comment of the file extracopularity.m

+## Versions

-The current version performs "bond angle discretization" as per [2] if a "commonly encountered geometry" cannot be found as per [1].
+The latest version performs "bond angle discretization" as per [2] if a "commonly encountered geometry" cannot be found as per [1].
 A version that adheres strictly to [1] is preserved in the legacy branch.

-For documentation, see the header comment of the file extracopularity.m
+A C++ implementation is currently under development.

 ## Citation